alijvhr/notify-bot-woocommerce/readme.txt

 * Seamless Order Status Updates: Easily change the order status (in progress, canceled, completed, etc.) through Telegram messages.
 * Instant Notifications: Stay informed about order updates with personalized notifications based on the order status.
 * Customizable Messages: Tailor the content of your notifications by including details such as customer name, address, shipping method, payment method, and more.
-* Price Alignment: The plugin adapts to your WooCommerce settings, ensuring accurate pricing information in Telegram notifications.
+* Price Alignment: The plugin adapts to your Woocommerce settings, ensuring accurate pricing information in Telegram notifications.
 * Product Compatibility: Support for simple, variable, and virtual products, enabling a wide range of offerings.
 * User-Friendly Configuration: Enjoy a hassle-free experience with easy-to-use and straightforward settings.